 ...so there you are making yourself a nice bag or quilt or sewing a pretty ruffle onto a cute top.
-You've cut all the fabric/interfacing/ruffle pieces perfectly, you've matched all edges and you've taken care to pin the heck out of them togther.
+You've cut all the fabric/interfacing/ruffle pieces perfectly, you've matched all edges and you've taken care to pin the heck out of them together.
 So it would be fair to assume that all of the layers will stitch together real nice and even.
 Right?
 Wrong!

-How many times have you sewn layers togther to find that the top layer of your sewing has crept forward so the top layer has become longer than the bottom layer/s What in the jiggery-pokery is going on?!?
+How many times have you sewn layers together to find that the top layer of your sewing has crept forward so the top layer has become longer than the bottom layer/s What in the jiggery-pokery is going on?!?
 Did you know that when sewing layers together your sewing machine feeds the top layer of your sewing through ever so slightly faster the bottom layers?
 This effect is not so noticeable when sewing 2 fine-med weight fabric layers together, but there are instances (see below) when this is noticeable - and a right pain!
 And no, squillions of pins will not prevent this sewing machine witchcraft from happening.
-Well it's not witchcraft really, It's just the presser feet doing their job.
+Well, it's not witchcraft really, It's just the presser feet doing their job.
 The presser feet need to press down on the fabric in order for the feed dogs to be able to grab the fabric, but then pressing down also has the effect of pressing forward (as the machine sews).
 This often results in forward creep-age.

 When can you get top layer creep-age?